paperswithcode/model-index/docs/2_datamodels/model.md

 # Model

-A model represent all the information about an Machine Learning model.
+A model represents all the information about a Machine Learning model.

 Model is represented by a dict with these common fields: